awsdocs/aws-iot-docs/developerguide/cert-policy-variables.md

 ## Subject Attributes<a name="subject-attributes"></a>

-The following policy variables allow you to grant or deny permissions based on certificate subject attributes set by the certificate issuer\.
+The following AWS IoT Core policy variables allow you to grant or deny permissions based on certificate subject attributes set by the certificate issuer\.
 + `iot:Certificate.Subject.DistinguishedNameQualifier`
 + `iot:Certificate.Subject.Country`
 + `iot:Certificate.Subject.Organization`